typesense/typesense-website/docs-site/content/guide/docker-swarm-high-availability.md

     external: true
 ```

-- Deploy the stack from the swarm `manager` node
+- Deploy the stack from the docker `manager` node by running the below command

 <Tabs :tabs="['Node1']">
   <template v-slot:Node1>